pauldevos/beginning-python/README.md

 # beginning-python
 This will be a beginning Python course that will use basketball statistics to learn Python.
+There will likely be 3 (maybe more) courses in total.
+- Absolute Beginner (8-12 hours)
+    - Beginning Python for Basketball
+    - Beginning SQL for Basketball
+    - Resources for next steps

+- Hands On!
+Using Python - Becoming an Intermediate Basketball Data Scientist
+    - Building Models in Notebooks
+    - Go through many libraries
+        - Pandas
+        - Numpy
+        - Sklearn
+        - Seaborn
+        - Matplotlib
+    - Regression
+    - Classifiction
+    - Clustering

+- Hands on Data Science - Deploying Basketball Models using Python, Sklearn, Docker, and Flask

+- Interactive Dashboards and

 ## Learning Objectives
 1. Python Fundamentals